TechMCDocs/TechMCDocs.github.io/index.md

 home: true
 ---

-# Technical Minecraft Documentation Repo
+# Technical Minecraft Wiki
-This is the unofficial documentation for all things Minecraft mechanics and technology.
+This is the unofficial wiki for all things Minecraft mechanics and technology.
 This documentation is hosted and maintained on GitHub - everyone is welcome to contribute!

 ## Main Categories
 - **Game Tick:** These are articles that talk about the different steps of ticking and what happens in those steps.